apocalyptech/eschalon_utils/README.txt

 that this only affects Book II/III map editing.
 The character editors, and the Book I map editor are not affected.

-The minimum gtk+ required is 2.18.0.
-The app will show a warning if your gtk+ doesn't meet this requirement, but allow you to continue regardless.
+The minimum GTK+ required is 2.18.0.

 INSTALLATION, WINDOWS
 ---------------------